-Your passport is required (at least 6 months valid) and, if you are coming from a country where yellow fever exists, the vaccination certificate proving that you have been vaccinated against this disease.
+If you are coming from a country where yellow fever exists, a vaccination certificate proving vaccination against this disease is mandatory.

 Although their official language is English, Namibians speak the dialects of their tribes, such as Nama-Damara, Afrikaans, Herero, Ruka-Vango, Lozi, and also German.